Azure/iot-edge-v1/samples/simulated_device_cloud_upload/README.md

 >The `Logger` module logs your gateway activity to a file.

->The `module path` values shown below assume that you will run the sample from the root of your local copy of the `azure-iot-gateway-sdk` repository.
+>The `module path` values shown below assume that you will run the sample from the root of your local copy of the `iot-edge` repository.

-- Navigate to `azure-iot-gateway-sdk\build\samples\simulated_device_cloud_upload\Debug`.
+- Navigate to `iot-edge\build\samples\simulated_device_cloud_upload\Debug`.

 - Run `.\simulated_device_cloud_upload_sample.exe <path to JSON config file>`

 >Note: The simulated device cloud upload process takes the path to a JSON configuration file as an argument in the command line.
 The file must be encoded either as ASCII or UTF-8.
-An example JSON file has been provided as part of the repo at `azure-iot-gateway-sdk\samples\simulated_device_cloud_upload\src\simulated_device_cloud_upload_win.json'.
+An example JSON file has been provided as part of the repo at `iot-edge\samples\simulated_device_cloud_upload\src\simulated_device_cloud_upload_win.json'.